Relintai/pandemonium_engine_docs/engine_development/compiling/optimizing_for_size.md

 - **Difficulty:** Medium to hard depending on modules
 - **Performed in official builds:** No

-A lot of Godot's functions are offered as modules.
+A lot of Pandemonium's functions are offered as modules.
 You can see a list of modules with the following command:

 ```